Documentation

 • Multimodal Input Intelligence — Integrates visual data (screenshots, screen recordings, error images) with logs, metrics, and traces to triage bugs across your full application stack.

 • Data Privacy — Full Control — The VS Code extension runs fixbugs as a local process.
 Your code is analyzed on your machine.
-Supports custom LLM backends so your data never touches a third-party AI provider.
+Users can select between frontier models from OpenAI, Anthropic, Gemini, Minimax AI, Z.AI, and other providers.
+Custom LLM backends are also supported for teams that need stricter data controls.

-• Price Advantage — Supports local models and open-source alternatives like GLM 4.7 and Minimax M2.7 — no vendor lock-in.
+• Price Advantage — Supports local models and open-source alternatives alongside frontier models from OpenAI, Anthropic, Gemini, Minimax AI, Z.AI, and other providers — no vendor lock-in.

 • Built for Teams — Triage sessions are shareable and resumable.
-Bug ownership changes hands; Modulo keeps the full context intact.
+Bug ownership changes hands; FixBugs keeps the full context intact.

 Get Started